Predicting Molecule Size Distribution in Hydrocarbon Pyrolysis using Random Graph Theory: Introduction

-As experimentally studying the hydrocarbon pyrolysis mechanism is intricate, many researchers have studied it via modeling and simulation.
-Many widely-used combustion kinetic models \cite{wang2007high, zhou2018experimental} can make predictions for hydrocarbon pyrolysis; however, these models assume a gaseous phase whereas in the conditions of the interior of Neptune, hydrocarbons are in a liquid phase.
-In addition, these kinetic models only consider species with less than 20 atoms and hence are not suitable for the study of the growth of large carbon structures that occur in this system.
-In the works of Yang et al. \cite{QianArticle, QianArticle2016, QianArticle2019, QianArticle2020} and Chen et al. \cite{EnzeArticle}, kinetic models for hydrocarbon pyrolysis were built from MD simulations data.
+In the works of Yang et al. \cite{QianArticle, QianArticle2016, QianArticle2019, QianArticle2020} and Chen et al. \cite{EnzeArticle}, kinetic models for hydrocarbon pyrolysis were built from ReaxFF MD simulations data.
 These models were able to reproduce the concentrations of small molecules as well as the bulk counts for larger structures arising in the MD simulations, but no information on the size of the larger structure was given.
 Another kinetic model for the growth of polycyclic aromatic compounds have been developed by Wang et al. \cite{wang2021molecular}; nonetheless this model does not study structures that could lead to diamond formation.

 In the recent work of E. Reed's group \cite{dufour2021atomic, dufour2022temperature}, a ``local" kinetic model capable of predicting the dynamics of counts of small and large carbon molecules was developed.
-In this model, trained on MD simulations, the reactions were described in terms of local changes at the reactive site.
+In this model, trained on ReaxFF MD simulations, the reactions were described in terms of local changes at the reactive site.
 The local kinetic model was able to accurately reproduce the time series of the training and test MD data of counts for the largest hydrocarbons in the system.
 Remarkably, the initial composition and the temperature of the training set was different from that of the test set.
 Nevertheless, the local kinetic model suffers from a major drawback: full trajectories, using Kinetic Monte Carlo simulations \cite{gillespie1976general, higham2008modeling}, need to be run in order to obtain the equilibrium composition.
 Therefore, obtaining equilibrium molecular compositions in many different conditions would require significant time.
-In addition, this time would scale with the size of the system making impractical to study larger size systems.
+In addition, this time would scale with the size of the system making it impractical to study larger size systems.